dabit3/erc20-subgraph-starter/README.md

 ## To deploy this subgraph

+1. Create a new subgraph in The Graph Hosted service

+You will then have a `username/subgraphname` that you will use later.

-1. Clone the repo:
+2. Clone the repo:

 ```
 git clone git@github.com:dabit3/erc20-subgraph-starter.git
 ```

-2. Install dependencies
+3. Install dependencies

 ```sh
 npm install